 “If you want tickets to "The Rat Pack Lounge," go buy them right now.
 No, really, put down the newspaper and head for the phone or computer.
 Of course, it might already be too late.
 I say this because as of opening night on Friday, only a handful of tickets remained for the entire run of the musical comedy.
 The show features the music of Frank Sinatra, Dean Martin and Sammy Davis Jr. If you want proof of their enduring popularity, look no further than the sold-out notices at the Playhouse.” –Orlando Sentinel

-The production materials for The Rat Pack Lounge include:
+The Authorized Materials/Rehearsal Package for The Rat Pack Lounge includes: